 Completely removing head and neck tumors may require special surgical teams with ENT (ear, nose, and throat) surgeons, plastic surgeons, maxillofacial surgeons, and neurosurgeons.
 If the tumor is large or is in a spot where removing it completely would severely affect the child’s appearance or cause other problems, then surgery may be delayed until after a few courses of chemotherapy and possibly radiation therapy to try to shrink it, or surgery may not be done at all.

-Before any surgery, several issues must be addressed.
-Someone from the surgical team will talk with your family and examine your child to make sure he or she is physically ready for surgery.
-Blood will be drawn for lab tests to make sure the bone marrow and other organs are working well and to ensure matched units of blood will be available in case your child needs a transfusion during surgery.
+Before any surgery, someone from the surgical team will talk with your family and examine your child to make sure he or she is physically ready for it.
+Blood will be drawn for lab tests to make sure the bone marrow and other organs are working well and to ensure matched units of blood will be ready in case your child needs a transfusion during surgery.
 A parent or guardian will need to sign consent forms, giving permission for the surgery, anesthesia, and possible blood transfusions.

 Your child may not be allowed to eat or drink for several hours before the surgery.
 This is to avoid potential complications that might result from having food in the stomach while under anesthesia.